Be My Valentine Beauty

 Disclaimer: Only because it’s nearly Valentine's Day am I going to write about what your date may think of your make up.
 Normally we choose, apply, and wear our make up to please ourselves, right?

 I recently did an Instagram live with makeup for a Valentine’s date night on a woman going out for dinner with her boyfriend.
-I did a light complexion application (she has great skin), smudged a little silver onto her lids, then Finish Line Liquid liner (slight cat-eye), Hi-Def Mascara, Blush + Glo Highlighter In the Pink / Get Lit, and a D-Light pink gloss.
+I did a light complexion application (she has great skin), smudged a little silver onto her lids, then Finish Line Liquid liner (slight cat-eye), Hi-Def Mascara, Blush + Glo Highlighter In the Pink / Get Lit, and a Kiss Me Gloss.
 She looked fresh, pretty, and a bit flirty.
 Perfect for Valentine's Day.

 This got me thinking, with the trend of wearing more makeup, what are dates (guys and girls) saying these days about make up?
 So I read tons of studies and interviewed some people myself.
 There were a few unusual answers but some consistent feelings run across all ages, backgrounds, and sexes.